25+ Of the Best Books on the American Revolution

 Topic: The fate of Loyalists after the Revolution.

-Summary: Jasanoff follows the lives of Loyalists who fled the United States, tracing their journeys to Canada, the Caribbean, Africa, and Britain.
-She reveals a global diaspora shaped by displacement and adaptation.
-The book adds depth to the Revolution’s story by giving voice to those on the losing side.
+Jasanoff tracks the trajectories of Loyalists who left the United States, journeying to Canada, the Caribbean, Africa and Britain.
+She details a worldwide diaspora forged in the crucible of displacement and adaptation.
+The book offers nuance to the narrative of the Revolution by bringing voice to the vanquished.e.

 8. The British Are Coming: The War for America, Lexington to Princeton, 1775–1777 – Rick Atkinson